labex-labs/open-source-labs/python/python-mastery/lab-ex5-6-python-unittest-module/en/step3.md

 # Testing for Exceptions

-An important part of testing is checking that your code properly handles error conditions.
-The `unittest` module provides a way to test that specific exceptions are raised when expected.
+Testing is a crucial part of software development, and one important aspect of it is to ensure that your code can handle error conditions properly.
+In Python, the `unittest` module provides a convenient way to test if specific exceptions are raised as expected.

-1. Open the `teststock.py` file and add the following test methods that check for exceptions:
+1. Open the `teststock.py` file.
+We're going to add some test methods that are designed to check for exceptions.
+These tests will help us make sure that our code behaves correctly when it encounters invalid input.

 ```python
 def test_shares_type(self):